The Human Truth Foundation

 Life Expectancy66.10yrs (2017)2

 Pakistan is amongst the very worst places in the world at ensuring any human rights and freedoms, and it has severe cultural issues when it comes to tolerance and equality.
-Pakistan does worse than average when it comes to opposing gender inequality3 (one of the worst in Asia), speed of uptake of HR treaties4, supporting press freedom5 and in LGBT equality6.
-And finally, it falls into the worst 20 in the rate of gender bias (from 7 indicators)7 (one of the worst in Asia), commentary in Human Rights Watch reports8 (one of the lowest in Asia), supporting personal, civil & economic freedoms9, its nominal commitment to Human Rights10 and in freethought11 (one of the highest in Asia).
-Women, religious minorities and LGBT folk face terrible persecution, frequent violent attacks and government persecution "with authorities failing to provide adequate protection or hold perpetrators accountable"12.
+Pakistan does worse than average when it comes to opposing gender inequality3 (amongst the worst in Asia), speed of uptake of HR treaties4, supporting press freedom5 and in LGBT equality6.
+And finally, it sits amongst the bottom 20 for the rate of gender bias (from 7 indicators)7 (one of the highest in Asia), commentary in Human Rights Watch reports8 (one of the worst in Asia), supporting personal, civil & economic freedoms9, its nominal commitment to Human Rights10 and in freethought11 (amongst the worst in Asia).
+Women and girls face formiddable obstacles, with over 1000 killed each year in 'honour' killings for not adhering to social norms of suppression (especially arranged marriages)12,13.14.
+Religious minorities and LGBT folk also face terrible persecution, frequent violent attacks and government persecution "with authorities failing to provide adequate protection or hold perpetrators accountable"12.
 Security forces are unaccountable for their own human rights violations12.
-Decades of increasingly strict and conservative Islam has resulted in a situation of violent intolerance towards any other religion or belief13,14.
+Decades of increasingly strict and conservative Islam has resulted in a situation of violent intolerance towards any other religion or belief15,16.
 Pakistan has no freedom of religion nor freedom of belief.
-The law is used to prevent any criticism of Muhammad or those connected to him, including literary and historical criticism15,16.
+The law is used to prevent any criticism of Muhammad or those connected to him, including literary and historical criticism17,18.

 1. Pakistan's Human Rights, Equality & Tolerance